nickogibson/nickogibson.github.io/_apps/diceroller.md

 Adding id="diceBox" is optional but then you can change the thing in css instead.
 Then you can maybe remove the scrollbar or change the whole thing

-I don't plan on changing the code, but might improve or fix some bugs if I'm bored one day.
+I don't plan on changing the code, even though it could be better.
-The IPFS version however is permanent.